Public Service Enterprise Group (NYSE:PEG) Issues FY 2022 Earnings Guidance

-Public Service Enterprise Group (NYSE:PEG) updated its FY 2022 earnings guidance on Monday.
+Public Service Enterprise Group (NYSE:PEG) issued an update on its FY 2022 earnings guidance on Monday morning.
 The company provided EPS guidance of $3.300-$3.600 for the period, compared to the Thomson Reuters consensus EPS estimate of $3.490.
 The company issued revenue guidance of -.Public Service Enterprise Group also updated its FY 2021 guidance to $3.500-$3.650 EPS.

-A number of analysts have recently weighed in on the company.
-KeyCorp increased their price target on Public Service Enterprise Group from $65.00 to $68.00 and gave the stock an overweight rating in a research report on Friday, August 13th.
-Mizuho lowered their target price on Public Service Enterprise Group from $67.00 to $66.00 and set a buy rating on the stock in a research report on Tuesday, September 28th.
-Vertical Research upgraded Public Service Enterprise Group from a hold rating to a buy rating and raised their target price for the company from $67.00 to $69.00 in a research report on Wednesday, September 29th.
-Morgan Stanley lowered their target price on Public Service Enterprise Group from $74.00 to $73.00 and set an overweight rating on the stock in a research report on Friday, September 17th.
-Finally, Wells Fargo & Company lowered their target price on Public Service Enterprise Group from $75.00 to $73.00 and set an overweight rating on the stock in a research report on Tuesday, September 28th.
-Two research analysts have rated the stock with a hold rating and eight have issued a buy rating to the company’s stock.
-According to MarketBeat, the stock currently has an average rating of Buy and a consensus price target of $68.78.
+Public Service Enterprise Group (NYSE:PEG) last issued its quarterly earnings results on Tuesday, August 3rd.
+The utilities provider reported $0.70 EPS for the quarter, hitting the Zacks’ consensus estimate of $0.70.
+Public Service Enterprise Group had a return on equity of 11.40% and a net margin of 15.49%.
+The business had revenue of $1.87 billion for the quarter, compared to analyst estimates of $2.31 billion.
+During the same period last year, the company posted $0.79 earnings per share.
+Public Service Enterprise Group’s quarterly revenue was down 8.6% compared to the same quarter last year.
+Analysts predict that Public Service Enterprise Group will post 3.55 EPS for the current fiscal year.

-The business also recently disclosed a quarterly dividend, which was paid on Thursday, September 30th.
-Stockholders of record on Wednesday, September 8th were paid a dividend of $0.51 per share.
-This represents a $2.04 annualized dividend and a dividend yield of 3.37%.
-The ex-dividend date of this dividend was Tuesday, September 7th.
-Public Service Enterprise Group’s dividend payout ratio is presently 59.48%.
+PEG has been the subject of several recent research reports.
+Mizuho reduced their price target on Public Service Enterprise Group from $67.00 to $66.00 and set a buy rating for the company in a research report on Tuesday, September 28th.
+BMO Capital Markets lifted their price target on Public Service Enterprise Group from $65.00 to $67.00 and gave the company a market perform rating in a research report on Tuesday, September 28th.
+They noted that the move was a valuation call.
+KeyCorp boosted their target price on Public Service Enterprise Group from $65.00 to $68.00 and gave the stock an overweight rating in a research report on Friday, August 13th.
+Barclays boosted their target price on Public Service Enterprise Group from $67.00 to $68.00 and gave the stock an equal weight rating in a research report on Wednesday.
+Finally, Wells Fargo & Company reduced their target price on Public Service Enterprise Group from $75.00 to $73.00 and set an overweight rating for the company in a research report on Tuesday, September 28th.
+Two equities research analysts have rated the stock with a hold rating and eight have issued a buy rating to the stock.
+According to data from MarketBeat, the stock has an average rating of Buy and a consensus price target of $68.89.

-In other news, VP Rose M. Chernick sold 400 shares of the firm’s stock in a transaction on Friday, September 17th.
-The stock was sold at an average price of $62.95, for a total transaction of $25,180.00.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available through this link.
-Also, COO Ralph A. Larossa sold 4,890 shares of the firm’s stock in a transaction on Monday, August 2nd.
-The stock was sold at an average price of $62.85, for a total value of $307,336.50.
+In other news, VP Rose M. Chernick sold 400 shares of the business’s stock in a transaction dated Tuesday, August 17th.
+The stock was sold at an average price of $64.71, for a total value of $25,884.00.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available at the SEC website.
+Also, COO Ralph A. Larossa sold 4,890 shares of the business’s stock in a transaction dated Wednesday, September 1st.
+The shares were sold at an average price of $64.60, for a total value of $315,894.00.
+Following the completion of the sale, the chief operating officer now directly owns 75,533 shares of the company’s stock, valued at approximately $4,879,431.80.
 The disclosure for this sale can be found here.
-Over the last three months, insiders have sold 10,980 shares of company stock valued at $698,831.
+In the last ninety days, insiders have sold 20,863 shares of company stock valued at $1,298,333.
 Corporate insiders own 0.52% of the company’s stock.

 Public Service Enterprise Group Company Profile